Sharpening Part 2 – The Journey

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
 If I lie may my dignity perish and my diapers leak.

-Leave a comment
+Please Leave a Reply

 The Varieties of Japanese Chisels Part 3 – The Shinogi Oiirenomi (鎬追入鑿)